 I am working on a floral arrangement for my dining room table that will also echo the natural and whites that I have elsewhere in my home.
 I’ll pop back in once I have that finished.

 Have you started your fall decorating?
-Is there a certain element you’ll be adding this year which is different than what you normally do?
+Is there a certain element you’ll be adding this year that is different than what you normally do?

 Before you head out, make sure to grab a packet of simmering potpourri…I made it just for you.